ooni/docs/src/content/docs/backend/index.md

 The fastpath has been designed around a set of goals:

--   Resiliency: the processing pipeline is lenient towards measurements with missing or incorrect fields to mitigate the impact of known and unknown bugs in the incoming measurements.
+ * Resiliency: the processing pipeline is lenient towards measurements with missing or incorrect fields to mitigate the impact of known and unknown bugs in the incoming measurements.
 Also it is designed to minimize the risk of crashing out, blocking or deadlocking.
-    Ancillary data sources e.g. [Fingerprint
+    Ancillary data sources e.g.
-    updater](#comp:fingerprints_updater) have failure modes that do not block the fastpath.
+    [Fingerprint updater](#fingerprint-updater)&thinsp;⚙ have failure modes that do not block the fastpath.

--   Horizontal scalability: Measurement processing is stateless and supports lockless multiprocessing.
+ * Horizontal scalability: Measurement processing is stateless and supports lockless multiprocessing.
 Measurement collection, spooling and processing can scale horizontally on multiple hosts.

--   Security: measurements are received from a public API and treated as untrusted input.
+ * Security: measurements are received from a public API and treated as untrusted input.
 All backend components are built on a secure SBOM and are sandboxed using minimum privileges.

--   Maintainability: all data flows in one direction from the API through a simple queue system to the database.
+ * Maintainability: all data flows in one direction from the API through a simple queue system to the database.
 The only information flowing in the opposite direction is backpressure to prevent stalling or unbounded RAM usage when the CPUs are saturated.
 The code style favors simplicity and readability over speed and feature richness.

--   Support unit, functional, end-to-end integration testing, CI/CD.
+ * Support unit, functional, end-to-end integration testing, CI/CD.

 ## Core logic
 Python module: